JustPlayerDE/justplayer-tpa/README.md

 The reason for why i even made this plugin is because no existing tpa plugin has satisfied my needs.

+## Supported versions

+As i don't have much time to work on this plugin, i will only officially support the latest version of Minecraft.

+Thanks to how spigot/paper works it may work on older versions, but i will not guarantee that it will work.

 ## Commands

 - `/tpa <player>` - Sends a teleport request to the player. (`justplayer.tpa.request`)